Mohsto/Real-Estate-Price-Prediction-in-Bangladesh/README.md

-Project overview
+# Real Estate Price Prediction in Bangladesh
-In this project, I explore a real estate dataset, perform data cleaning, conduct exploratory data analysis (EDA), and build a linear regression model to predict property prices in Bangladesh.
-The dataset focuses on real estate listings from various cities across Bangladesh, including Dhaka, Chattogram, Cumilla, Narayanganj City, and Gazipur.
-It provides information on features such as bedrooms, bathrooms, floor area, and their corresponding prices in Bangladeshi Taka (৳).
-This data was sourced from a real estate website and is available on Kaggle.
+This project explores real estate data from Bangladesh and builds machine learning models to predict property prices.
+The dataset was sourced from Kaggle and includes features such as bedrooms, bathrooms, floor area, and property prices across various cities.

+## Data Source
+- Dataset available on Kaggle: [Real Estate Data](https://www.kaggle.com/datasets/durjoychandrapaul/house-price-bangladesh)

+## Technologies Used
+- Python (Pandas, Scikit-learn, Seaborn, Statsmodels)
+- Jupyter Notebook

+## Key Insights
+- Dhaka has the highest average property prices compared to other cities.
+- Property prices have a positive relationship with floor area but show variance due to factors like location and amenities.
+- Ridge Regression performed the best among all models, balancing predictive power and preventing overfitting.

+## How to Run the Analysis
+1. Download the dataset from Kaggle.
+2. Install the required Python libraries.
+3. Run the `real_estate_analysis.ipynb` notebook to replicate the analysis.